gchowell/BayesianFitForecast/README.md

 If you use this toolbox in your research, please cite the following paper:

 Karami, H., Bleichrodt, A., Luo, R., & Chowell, G. (2024).
 BayesianFitForecast: An R toolbox for parameter estimation and forecasting with quantified uncertainty in ordinary differential equation models.
-[Under review.](https://arxiv.org/abs/2411.05371)
+BMC Medical Informatics and Decision Making [LINK](https://arxiv.org/abs/2411.05371)